 The Division of Occupational Safety and Health (DOSH) is a government agency that is dedicated to improving the health and safety of workers in the state of California.

-DOSH issues various licenses, permits and certifications pertaining to job site safety.
-They maintain labor laws and even assist in requesting benefits for work injury.
+DOSH issues various licenses, permits, and certifications pertaining to job site safety.
+They maintain labor laws and even assist in requesting benefits for a work injury.

 Getting the C-22 license for asbestos abatement requires that you are registered with DOSH.

 To get a C-22 license in California, you must prove a minimum of 4 years of journeyman-level experience.

 You must also pass a two-part state exam with the Contractor State License Board.